-We know that during the coronavirus outbreak, you’ll rely on us now more than ever to keep you and your family safe and warm.
-Your safety, and the safety of our employees, will remain our number one priority in the weeks and months ahead.
+We know during the coronavirus outbreak, you’ve been relying on us more than ever to keep you and your family safe and warm.
+Your safety, and the safety of our employees, remains our number one priority as we keep gas flowing to homes, hospitals and businesses.

 Protecting our customers and our colleagues

-If you need us in an emergency, we are still here for you.
-However, if we need to visit your home, we’ll ask you some extra questions:
+If we need to visit your home, we’ll ask you some extra questions first: